Shopify/autotuner/README.md

 # Autotuner

-Autotuner is a tool to help you tune the garbage collector of your Rails app.
-Autotuner plugs into Rack as a middleware and will collect data from the garbage collector between requests.
+Autotuner is a tool designed to help you tune the garbage collector of your Rails app.
+Autotuner integrates into Rack as a middleware and collects data from the garbage collector between requests.
 It will then intelligently provide suggestions to tune the garbage collector for faster bootup, warmup, and response times.

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+To install the gem, add it to the application's Gemfile by executing:

 ```
 $ bundle add autotuner